Daxbot/sockhop/API.md

 this fires when we have successfully connected to the client, but before the handshake completes/times-out

+NOTE : unless you are in compatibility mode or trying to interoperate with a 1.x remote, you should probably
+       wait for the `handshake` event instead of `connect`.
+See discussion in the `handshake` event docs for more information

 **Kind**: event emitted by [<code>SockhopServer</code>](#SockhopServer)

 | Param | Type | Description |